-Hi there and welcome to Blots & Plots!
+Hi there and welcome to Jenny Bravo Books!
 As a first-time author, I've decided to track the first three months of my earnings online for you.
 Enjoy!

 It's Monday, people, and I've got a new series for you!
 You may have seen blogger income reports out there on Pinterest, like this one from food bloggers Pinch of Yum or The Write Life column about freelance earnings, and today I'm staring one of my own.

 Whether you're considering self-publishing or not, this post is for every writer out there.
 Not only can it show you a realistic expectation for your potential earnings, but it can also show you tips and tricks to encourage more sales.
 Every month, I will try something extra to boost my sales, whether that be blog-oriented improvements, advertising, whatever!

 Thank you in advance for the support.
 Now let's get crackin'.